rse-ops/gcp-flask-template/docs/pages/about.md

 # About

-The Google Cloud + Flask + Stanford template here is the first of many templates that want to make it easy for you to deploy an application to show off your analysis, paper, or even to create a programmatic RestFul API for others to use.
-Brought to you by [Research Software Engineering Services](https://stanford-rc.github.io/rse-services), this is the first of several free-to-use templates that will get you started with a solid base for your development.
+The Google Cloud + Flask template here is the first of many templates that want to make it easy for you to deploy an application to show off your analysis, paper, or even to create a programmatic RestFul API for others to use.
+This is a free-to-use templates that will get you started with a solid base for your development.

 ## Support